Key takeaways

 - But: No data harvesting, no ads, no corporate agenda

-Vs. Self-Hosted (Home Assistant, Mycroft)
+Vs. Self-Hosted (Home Assistant Voice, Mycroft successors)

-Viola is simpler but less powerful:
+Viola is simpler but less customizable:

-- No complex setup or hardware requirements
+- No complex setup or dedicated hardware required — it's a Windows app

 When to Choose Viola